• Skip to primary navigation

 The slang used in Dominican Republic.
 C – ce. *Caballo – person similar to a tigre but a little more decent. *Cabron – a large male goat, also means displeased.

-See also What is the crime rate in Montserrat?
+See also What rank is Antigua passport?

 What are some Dominican slang words?